- Price:No Cost to eligible participants

 Other course requirements

-This program is an “In Class” program under the Skills for Education and Employment (SEE) funding.
-Students are able to complete units and can achieve the qualification if they successfully achieve competency in the units.
-They may also be supported for an extended period appropriate for their acquisition of the required skills as some learners simply require additional classroom support and this is a benefit of being part of the SEE program.
+They may also be supported for an extended period appropriate for their acquisition of the required skills as some learners simply require additional classroom support and this is a benefit of being part of the SEE programme.

 Recognition of Prior Learning

-RPL is available to all students but is not funded under SEE which is a group classroom program.
+RPL is available to all students but is not funded under SEE which is a group classroom programme.
 If students wish, they may apply for RPL on a fee for service basis.

 Nationally Accredited Training by Career Employment Australia RTO Number 0104